NetApplied/Foursquare-Swift-Expert-Skill/foursquare-skill-creation-prompt.md

 }
 ```

+## Output:
-## Output: Create the directory structure and all markdown files listed above.
+* Create the directory structure and all markdown files listed above
+* Create provider-specific adapter manifest agent files in the `foursquare-swift-expert/agents` folder for `openai.yaml`, `gemini.yaml`, and `claude.yaml`
+* Create a `README.md` in the root project folder that summarizes this skill and is suitable for a Github repo README.md